Have you found a website offering

 saving a few pounds will clearly sound tempting you are just about to be

-sucked in by somebody who was actually trying to over-charge you
+sucked into a game by somebody who was actually trying to over-charge you

 There's an old saying...
 "In life